gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

             yield partition
 ```

-If we assume we have 26 rowers at practice and the boathouse has 5 doubles, 4 quads, and 3 eights, then we only have four viable partitions (with 10 partitions before filtering).
+If we assume we have 26 rowers at practice and the boathouse has 5 doubles, 4 quads, and 3 eights, then we only have 4 viable partitions (down from 10 partitions before filtering).

 - 5 doubles, 4 quads
 - 4 doubles, 2 eights